Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs: Introduction

-Corollary~\ref{cor:main3} brings a natural question of whether we can efficiently compute the exact crossing number of almost planar graphs $G+e$ where $G$ has \emph{one or two vertices} of degree greater than~$3$, and we discuss on this in \Cref{sec:conclu}.
+Corollary~\ref{cor:main3} brings a natural question of whether we can efficiently compute the exact crossing number $\crg(G+e)$ of almost planar graphs $G+e$ where $G$ has \emph{one or two vertices} of degree greater than~$3$, and we discuss on this in \Cref{sec:conclu}.

-Consequences of the main result are not restricted only to the crossing number almost planar graphs, but include also the following problem \cite{DBLP:conf/isaac/HlinenyS15} of the \emph{joint crossing number in a surface}: Given are two disjoint graphs $G_1$ and $G_2$, each one embedded on a fixed surface $\ca S$, and the task is to find a drawing (called simultaneous or joint) of $G_1\cup G_2$ in $\ca S$ which preserves each of the given embeddings of $G_1$ and $G_2$, and the number of crossings between $E(G_1)$ and $E(G_2)$ is minimized.
-While Hlin\v{e}n\'y and Salazar \cite{DBLP:conf/isaac/HlinenyS15} proved that this problem is hard for the orientable surface with $6$ handles, we improve the result to: \begin{corollary2rep}[of \Cref{thm:main3}] \apxmark It is \NP-hard to compute the joint crossing number of two (disjoint) graphs embedded in the triple-torus. \end{corollary2rep}
+Consequences of \Cref{thm:main3} are not restricted only to the crossing number almost planar graphs, but include, for instance, also the following problem \cite{DBLP:conf/isaac/HlinenyS15} of the \emph{joint crossing number in a surface}: Given are two disjoint graphs $G_1$ and $G_2$, each one embedded on a fixed surface~$\ca S$, and the task is to find a drawing (called simultaneous or joint) of $G_1\cup G_2$ in $\ca S$ which preserves each of the given embeddings of $G_1$ and $G_2$, and the number of crossings between $E(G_1)$ and $E(G_2)$ is minimized.
+While Hlin\v{e}n\'y and Salazar \cite{DBLP:conf/isaac/HlinenyS15} proved that this problem is hard for the orientable surface with $6$ handles, we easily improve the result to: \begin{corollary2rep}[of \Cref{thm:main3}] \apxmark It is \NP-hard to compute the joint crossing number of two (disjoint) graphs embedded in the triple-torus. \end{corollary2rep}

 \begin{proof} We utilize the technique of \emph{face-anchors} from \cite{DBLP:conf/isaac/HlinenyS15}; for any $h\geq1$ and the surface with $h$ handles, this technique allows us to confine prescribed $h$ vertices of the graph $H_1$, in the context of \Cref{thm:main3}, to lie in prescribed $h$ faces of the graph $H_2$ in any optimal joint drawing of~$H_1\cup H_2$.
-Correctness of this reduction is proved for any $h$ in \cite[Theorem~3.1]{DBLP:conf/isaac/HlinenyS15}, and we simply apply it with $h=3$ onto \Cref{thm:main3}. \end{proof}
+Correctness of this reduction is proved for any fixed $h$ in \cite[Theorem~3.1]{DBLP:conf/isaac/HlinenyS15}, and we simply apply it with $h=3$ onto \Cref{thm:main3}. \end{proof}

-Lastly, we note that for all mentioned problems which are \NP-hard, if the input includes an integer~$k$, then it becomes \NP-complete to decide whether a solution with at most $k$ crossings is possible.
+Lastly, we note that for all mentioned problems which are \NP-hard, if the input includes an integer~$k$, then, by standard means, it becomes \NP-complete to decide whether a solution with at most $k$ crossings is possible.